usaid-cs/yesterday-i-learned/linguistics.md

+1. "Platform" is uninterestingly *plate-forme* in French.
+1. You don't "dig out of a grave".
+You either dig your own grave, or you get out of it.
 1. *Amateur* came from French, meaning "lover of".
 1. "Turpentine" rhymes with "Nine".
 1. "Jaywalking" was termed back when "jay" was equivalent to "redneck".